After some green roof ideas? I’ve got five for you today!

 Source: Better Homes & Gardens

-The best this is that as well as bring greenery into a small space, green roofs are great for the environment and can be fairly cheap to install.
+The best this is that as well as bringing greenery into a small space, green roofs are great for the environment and can be fairly cheap to install.

 There are a couple of things to consider when you’re building a green roof.
 You’ll need to consider whether your structure can take the weight of the green roof (as well as the weight of the water that the soil will hold when it rains or when it’s watered) and you’ll also need to consider drainage issues.
 I think we’ll need to reinforce our bike shed if we do go down the green roof route.
 We didn’t spend a great deal of money on the shed and let’s just say it’s a little on the flimsy side!